 Derivatives are also traded on OTC markets.
 Derivatives are contracts that get their value from an underlying asset.
 The underlying assets may include equities, indexes or futures.
 Derivatives are widely used in hedging strategies.

 Bonds can also trade on the OTC markets rather than on regular exchanges.
 Investment banks that issue the bonds save money by not having to list on exchanges.

 Exchange-listed companies may also trade on the OTC.
 When this happens, the traders may be large institutions seeking to make a large trade of thousands of shares.
 The OTC platforms let them do this without revealing their identities or having an impact on share prices.

-Companies listed on the New York Stock Exchange and Nasdaq have to file audited financial reports with the SEC.
+Companies listed on the NYSE and Nasdaq have to file audited financial reports with the SEC.
 OTC filing requirements vary by platform, but some companies on OTC markets may not have to file financial reports.

 The lack of transparency can make it hard for investors to know what they are buying.
 Without any reporting requirements, investors can fall victim to fraudulent investment schemes.

 Securities traded on the OTC markets may be inherently more risky.
 Smaller companies tend to be less capitalized.
 Derivatives are also complex and difficult for novice investors to understand.

 OTC companies also tend to trade in much lower volumes.
 When fewer shares are traded, the difference between bid and ask prices may be wide.
 It may be difficult for a seller to find a willing buyer when the time comes to sell.

 Many of the investors trading on the OTC markets are large institutions such as mutual fund companies.
 However, individual investors also own many of the low-priced OTC penny stocks.
 The OTC markets serve important purposes for trading bonds, ADRs, derivatives and shares of smaller companies.
 Some major companies began as low-priced OTC stocks.
 But the added risk of trading in the OTC markets is a consideration for any prudent investor.